arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/Analyzers.md

 - **name**: `String`

-  The name of the analyzer
+  The name of the Analyzer

 ## ArangoDatabase.deleteAnalyzer